Chart Color Schemes

 Employment

 Gnangara has a skilled workforce with notable representation in the construction sector.
-The unemployment rate was 3.5% as of June 2021, with an estimated employment growth of 4.2% over the past year, according to AreaSearch's statistical area data aggregation.
+Its unemployment rate was 3.5% as of September 2025, with estimated employment growth of 4.6% over the past year.

-As of June 2025790 residents are employed while the unemployment rate is 0.3% lower than Greater Perth's rate of 3.9%.
-Workforce participation in Gnangara lags behind Greater Perth at 55.2% compared to 65.2%.
-Employment concentrations include construction, health care & social assistance, and retail trade, with a particularly high concentration in construction at 2.4 times the regional average.
-Conversely, health care & social assistance shows lower representation at 8.5% versus the regional average of 14.8%.
+The area had 804 residents employed while its unemployment rate was 0.5% lower than Greater Perth's rate of 4%.
+Workforce participation in Gnangara lagged behind Greater Perth at 55.2% compared to 65.2%.
+Dominant employment sectors included construction, health care & social assistance, and retail trade.
+Construction had particularly high concentration with levels at 2.4 times the regional average.

 Frequently Asked Questions - Employment